ekozat/courses_select_manager/sprint5/sprint5_docs/API.md

 ```

 If you want prerequisites to be empty, there are two ways to achieve it:
-    -   Type in the field with "()".
+1. Type in the field with "()".
 For example, "prerequisites": "()".
-    -   Do not mention the "prerequisites" parameter.
-For example,
+2. Do not mention the "prerequisites" parameter.
+For example:

 ```
 {